RiteshJha912/RiteshJha912/README.md

 Open for Freelance Opportunities
 </h2>
 <p align="center" style="color: #5C4B8A;">
-  I am available for freelance projects that involve web development & cybersecurity.<br/>
+  I am available for freelance projects.<br/>
   You can contact me from the below links!
 </p>
 <p align="center">